integrityapplications/pinz/README.md

 Events are stored as documents called observables.
 An observable is a generic json document containing data about a single event.
 An observable defines the data source, event time, event id, event location(s), and domain specific key value pair(s).

 Populating MongoDB with observables is outside the scope of pinz and will vary greatly by user needs and available event streams.
+The `examples` folder contains several datastore population examples.

 API Guide
 =========